Skip to main content

 • stability

-The game's stability is heavily criticized, with users reporting frequent and significant bugs, including UI freezes, unresponsive buttons, and server downtime.
-Many players experience the need to restart the game regularly due to these issues, which detracts from the overall enjoyment.
-While some acknowledge the game's potential and quality, the persistent glitches and lack of updates make it difficult to recommend in its current state.
+The game's stability is heavily criticized, with users reporting frequent and significant bugs, including UI freezes, unresponsive buttons, and server issues that disrupt gameplay.
+While some players appreciate the game's free-to-play model and potential, the overwhelming presence of glitches and poor optimization detracts from the overall experience, making it difficult to enjoy or recommend in its current state.

 • “Unfortunately, the game is very buggy and the servers are down half of the time.”

-• “And not just small glitches: card effects not triggering, complete UI freezing, buttons being unclickable for no reason, auction house is so badly designed, it's ridiculous, and sometimes the game just skipped some phases of my turn.”
+• “And not just small glitches: card effects not triggering, complete UI freezing, buttons being unclickable for no reason, the auction house is so badly designed, it's ridiculous, and sometimes the game just skips some phases of my turn, so planning is impossible.”

 • “Many, including myself, get stuck in loading screen freezes; although I had the patience to wait one time, it took 5-8 minutes to finally load.”